 9. Incident Response Processes

 Visibility isn't enough to reduce risks.
-Modern cybercriminals complete data retrieval in minutes or less The Federal Cybersecurity Progress Report for 2022 found that on average, it takes most companies 207 days before they realize they’ve been breached.
-It takes another 70 days to contain it.
+Modern cybercriminals complete data retrieval in minutes or less IBM's 2024 Cost of a Data Breach Report found that on average, it takes most companies 194 days before they realize they’ve been breached.
+It takes another 64 days to contain it.
 There's evidence that your peers' endpoint strategies are ending with visibility, or dangerously, even sooner.

 The solution for busy security pros is clear.
-In order to develop a comprehensive security program, you need a centralized, automated tool to enable response.
-You also need the intelligence to distinguish between negative and normal activity on complex networks.
+To develop a comprehensive security program, you need a centralized, automated tool to enable response.
+You also need the intelligence to distinguish between harmful and regular activity on complex networks.

 10. Incident Remediation